PatriciaMoraru/DSL_laboratory_works/LW4/Report_nr4.md

 > "Write a function that will show the sequence of processing the regular expression — what you do first, second, and so on."

-Rather than simply generating output, this function **thinks aloud**.
-It takes the original pattern and walks through it **step-by-step**, explaining in plain language what part of the expression is being processed, in what order, and what it means.
+Rather than simply generating output, this function essentially thinks aloud.
+It acts like a guided interpreter, taking the original regular expression pattern and walking through it step-by-step, explaining in natural language what each component means, in which order it is encountered, and how it will be processed.

+In other words, this function doesn’t compute the final results — it tells a story of the parsing process, allowing the reader (or evaluator) to understand how the program logically makes sense of the expression.

+This is especially useful for:

+1. Debugging complex patterns.
+2. Learning purposes, so students can visualize the structure of a regular expression.
+3. Proving that the implementation is dynamic, not hardcoded.
+4. Documenting behavior when generating combinations.
 ``` python
 def show_processing_steps(pattern):
     print(f"\n--- Processing Steps for: {pattern} ---")